ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 This tutorial walks you through creating a cluster, configuring the cluster to send logs to the {site.data.keyword.loganalysisshort}} service, deploying an application to the cluster and then using Kibana to view and analayze logs.
 {:shortdesc}

 ## Objectives:

 * Create a Kubernetes cluster.
 * Provision the {{site.data.keyword.loganalysisshort}} service.
 * Create logging configurations in the cluster.
 * View, search and analyze logs in Kibana

-**Note:** To complete this tutorial, you must complete the pre-requites and the tutorials that are linked from the different steps.

 ## Prerequisites
 {: #prereq}